Please Note: Submissions are limited to one proposal per applicant. Only complete proposals will be considered.

 - explore unique issues, subjects, analysis, participants and/or sample.
 Research must be original work of the investigators and may not have been reported elsewhere.

 - have potential for national impact on student success initiatives.
 Results of the research should be relevant to a broad audience.

-Note: The Fidler grant seeks to fund strong research studies with a broad national or international impact.
+Note: The Fidler Grant seeks to fund strong research studies with a broad national or international impact.
 Proposals centered on the implementation, assessment, or evaluation of a program or initiative will not be considered.
+Proposals are strongly encouraged to showcase potential implications the research has for social justice, equity, and inclusion.